markallanson/jdbc-yugabytedb/README.md

 ### Topology Awareness to enable geo-distributed apps

 This is similar to 'Cluster Awareness' but uses those servers which are part of a given set of geo-locations specified by _topology-keys_.
+You should not use toplogy awareness if your are using multiple universes synced with xCluster.

 ### Shard awareness for high performance